abp85/locally/README.md

 * Make the most important matters visible with an upvote/downvote system

-* Trace which part of your community needs the most of the
+* Trace which part of your community needs most of the attention.